kkjdaniel/bgg-mcp/README.md

 When connecting via [Smithery](https://smithery.ai/server/@kkjdaniel/bgg-mcp), you can configure authentication directly in the connection UI:

 1. Click **Configure** button on the BGG MCP server page
-2. Fill in the configuration form:
+2. Fill in the configuration form (under optional):
    - **BGG API Key** (recommended) - Get one at [boardgamegeek.com/applications](https://boardgamegeek.com/applications)
    - **BGG Cookie** (alternative) - Only if you're not using an API key
    - **BGG Username** - Your username for personalized features